Carolin Braun-Rechlin

 It is recommended that children who are not breastfed sleep with a pacifier.
 However, it is perfectly fine if your baby wants to sleep without a pacifier.

 With these tips, you can provide your child with a safer environment for sleeping.
-If your child shows any abnormalities while sleeping, consult your pediatrician or your midwife.
+If your child shows any unusual signs while sleeping, consult your paediatrician or your midwife.

-For parents, it is often difficult to find the optimal approach.
-Often, the external environment causes a lot of uncertainty, which can lead to enormous pressure and stress.
+For parents, it is often difficult to find the best approach.
+Often, the outside environment causes great uncertainty, which can lead to enormous pressure and stress.
 Pay attention to what feels right for you, your partner, and the child.

 Suitable products for a safe baby sleep